OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

 1. (Optional) Add a subject or content to the body of the message.
 1. Select **Send**.

     The sensitivity label of the message is set to **Highly Confidential** and the **legalhold@fabrikam.com** account is added to the **Bcc** field.
-A Smart Alerts dialog appears that reads, "Due to the contents of your message, the sensitivity label has been set to Highly Confidential and the Legal Hold account has been added to the **Bcc** field.
+A Smart Alerts dialog appears that reads, "Due to the contents of your message, the sensitivity label has been set to Highly Confidential and the legal hold account has been added to the **Bcc** field.
 To learn more, see Fabrikam's information protection policy.
 Do you need to make changes to your message?"
 1. If you're ready to send your message, select **Send anyway**.
 Otherwise, select **Don't send**.

    > **Note**: Sending a message to the fabrikam.com domain will result in an undeliverable message.